autonity/autonity/docker_e2e_test/README.md

     - name: "TC-7: With 3 node crashed, 1 node recover, consensus engine should not on-hold."
       condition:
-        crashNodes: [0, 1, 4] # contain the node IP alilas name we want to crash.
+        crashNodes: [0, 1, 4] # contain the node domain name we want to crash.
         scenario:
-          - delay: 2 # stop the node after test running for 2 seconds.
+          - delay: 10 # stop the node after test running for seconds.
             action: "stop"
             target: [0, 1, 4] # select candidates from crashNodes.
           - delay: 30 # start the node after test running for 45 seconds.
             action: "start"
             target: [0] # select candidates from crashNodes.
       input:
-        startAt: 30
-        duration: 90 # num of seconds the transaction sending duration.
         senderNode: 2  # node coin_base address will be used as default sender address.
         receiverNode: 3  # node coin_base address wil be used as default receiver address.
         amountperTX: 10 # 10 tokens to be transfer per transaction.